 BMW Group is extending its ‘Power of Choice’ powertrain strategy, under which it offers four types of powertrains – conventional (gasoline/diesel), plug-in hybrid electric, battery-powered pure electric, and hydrogen fuel-cell electric to more models.
 As a result, the BMW X2 should go all-electric in the next generation, offering consumers the freedom to drive their favorite Bimmer without exhaust emissions.

-With short overhangs, coupe-style roofline, and slim window graphic, the BMW X2 is designed to appeal to young and extrovert customers who desire an SUV sportier than the X1.
-That should stay as the design recipe for the next-gen model as well, including the BMW iX2.
+With short overhangs, coupe-style roofline, and slim window graphics, the BMW X2 appeals to young and extrovert customers who desire an SUV sportier than the X1.
+That should be the design recipe for the next-gen model as well, including the BMW iX2.
 It should have a lower drag coefficient (< 0.28 Cd) and get techier with BMW Curved Display comprising a fully digital instrument cluster and a central screen on a curving, one-piece display, BMW iDrive 8 OS, 5G, and more.

-A report from automobilewoche.de had first reported that there’s no plan to launch an X2 electric in the current model generation.
-Largus claims that the next-gen BMW X2 will arrive in 2024, which indicates that a BMW iX2 electric is about 4 years away.
+A report from automobilewoche.de said in February 2021 said that there’s no plan to launch an X2 electric in the current model generation, but it’s no longer online.
+Largus claims that the next-gen BMW X2 will arrive in 2024, which indicates that a BMW iX2 electric is about four years away.
 At the Analyst and Investor Round Table NEXTGen 2020 conference in November 2020, Frank Weber had hinted that the BMW iX2 is not a priority:

 In the first half of the decade, we will have iX3, iX, the 5 Series (electric), the 7 Series (electric), X1 (electric) all on very flexible solutions, and then for the second half of the decade, we will have a new flexible cluster architecture (Die Neue Klasse) that will serve as the foundation for our entire product range.Frank Weber, Member of the Board of Management of BMW & head of Development division.

-The BMW iX2 rumors were sparked when Germany’s AutoBild.de reported last month that it is one of the company’s secret projects.
-It was stated that the BMW iX2 would be an electrified variant of the second-generation X2, which in essence would be a sportier, coupe-styled third-generation BMW X1 due in 2022.
+Germany’s autobild.de sparked BMW iX2 rumors when it reported in April 2021 that it is one of the company’s secret projects.
+Its report stated that the BMW iX2 would be an electrified variant of the second-generation X2, which in essence would be a sportier, coupe-styled third-generation BMW X1 due in 2022.
 The BMW iX1 and BMW iX2, which cater to the entry-level luxury EV segment, are touted to be volume spinners in the company’s expanding EV lineup.

 Road tests of the third generation 2022 BMW X1 have started, and prototypes reveal an evolutionary design makeover from the current X1.
-However, if AutoBild’s report is to be believed, the kidney grille of the upcoming iX2 is expected to mirror the controversial design of the BMW iX.
+However, if autobild.de has got its intel right, the kidney grille of the upcoming iX2 could mirror the controversial design of the BMW iX.